Top 10 Fictional Villains (Part 1)

 From that day forward, Rodmilla is an inescapable iron fist for Danielle.
 Where the Disney Cinderella hardly interacts with Tremaine and is left to her own devices so long as she does her chores, Rodmilla is everywhere.
 She is spiteful, critical, patronizing, micro-managing, and progresses to downright hateful as Danielle gets more fed up with her situation.

-In addition, Rodmilla is underhanded and not opposed to lying, cheating, and two-facing her and her real daughter into royal graces and keeping Danielle out of them.
+In addition, Rodmilla is underhanded and not opposed to lying, cheating, and two-facing into royal graces and keeping Danielle out of them.

 Takeaway: A villain doesn't have to be "evil" to be a villain.
-Sometimes, it's those despicable, petty qualities that make them so easy to loathe.
+Sometimes, it's those despicable, petty qualities that make them so easy to hate.

 9. Maeve of the Throne of Glass series by Sarah J. Maas

-Maeve is one of the antagonists in the Throne of Glass series (first book linked above) and manages to be more awful than the primary villain.
+Maeve is one of the antagonists in the Throne of Glass series and manages to be more awful than the primary villain.

 Maeve is much more of a presence than the main villain, and she plays everyone around her with the ease of an immortal.
 The protagonist learns Maeve has been setting things in motion since the beginning of Maeve's reign (thousands of years ago) that would ultimately lead to the enslavement of their world.